 - You should now be able to use your work computer from your home PC or laptop

 If you also have Windows network homegroup enabled, you can use Remote Desktop to access other computers or file directories in the office, from the comfort of their own home.
 Users should be sure to switch on their VPN before they do this.

 Mac and iOS users can share files via iCloud, but as far as businesses go, Apple doesn’t give as much flexibility as it requires everyone on the team to be using Apple hardware.
 So, it’s often the case that mac users turn to other cloud solutions.

 Amazon Web Services

 Amazon Web Services (AWS) has a range of cloud-based services for organizations including networking systems, storage databases, content delivery networks, enterprise applications, and developer tools.
-Given these capabilities, AWS is more suited towards startups and tech companies, software-as-a-service (SaaS) platforms, and large or remote information technology (IT) departments.
+Given these capabilities, AWS is more suited for startups and tech companies, software-as-a-service (SaaS) platforms, and large or remote information technology (IT) departments.

 Many smaller providers, such as Box and Dropbox, let you access your team’s work from your PC, Mac, Android, or iOS easily.
 Different vendors offer different features and storage capacities.
 Have a look at our list of best cloud storage services for small businesses.

 Almost two years into the pandemic, reality has proven that there’s absolutely no reason to make people commute to the office every day.
 While many companies are closing or minimizing their office space, remote and hybrid work models are proving productive, saving SMBs a considerable chunk of their budget.
-Ideally, that saving should then be invested in tools that will further the collaborative abilities of the team while maintaining a high level of security across the board.
+Ideally, that saving should then be invested in tools such as VPNs that will further the collaborative abilities of the team while maintaining a high level of security across the board.